 As impressive as the visuals are of the environments, both the playable characters and the enemies are even more impressive.
 There are a lot of playable characters which look decent enough but the enemy models all look great with a lot of variety and some of the best-designed bosses I’ve seen in a shmup to date.
 The only downside to the visuals of the playable characters is in the select screen, where for some reason, the pictures of the characters are in tiny, low-resolution boxes that make them look very blurred and distorted, which is a little strange.

-Another issue that pops up now and again is that occasionally some of the enemy attacks blend into the colourful backgrounds so you get hit from things that you don’t see.
+Another issue that pops up now and again is that occasionally some of the enemy attacks blend into the colourful backgrounds so you get hit by things that you don’t see.
 There is a visual warning when you’re being attacked from behind though, which definitely helps.
 As for the sound in the game, it’s very basic, opting to use generic noises – so it doesn’t really shine in this aspect.
 I also found the soundtrack a little annoying personally, but you can turn it down thankfully.

 Q-YO Blaster is a very fun little shmup that I’ve put a lot more time into than I thought I would.
 It’s addictive and pretty, even if it’s clearly copied a bit too much from Cuphead.
 The “story” is a little baffling in its execution but in the grand scheme of things, it doesn’t matter as I doubt you’ll be playing it for a deep and enthralling narrative.
 The gameplay was tight and enjoyable, with some nice little nuances which are all that matters in this genre really.
 Also, I was impressed with the fact there’s a lot of characters, powers and replayability, all for the low price of £8.99 on the Nintendo eShop – you can’t fault it for the amount of entertainment you get.